one2clouds/Thesis-Object-Detection-Code/README.md

-This is the project I a student's Master's Thesis Project on Scrap Detection Mechanism using FasterRCNN
+This is the project I did of a student's Master's Thesis Project on Scrap Detection Mechanism using FasterRCNN